huggingface/diffusers/docs/source/en/optimization/tome.md

 # Token merging

-[Token merging](https://huggingface.co/papers/2303.17604) (ToMe) merges redundant tokens/patches progressively in the forward pass of a Transformer-based network which can speed-up the inference latency of the [`StableDiffusionPipeline`].
+[Token merging](https://huggingface.co/papers/2303.17604) (ToMe) merges redundant tokens/patches progressively in the forward pass of a Transformer-based network which can speed-up the inference latency of [`StableDiffusionPipeline`].

 You can use ToMe from the [`tomesd`](https://github.com/dbolya/tomesd) library with the [`apply_patch`](https://github.com/dbolya/tomesd?tab=readme-ov-file#usage) function: